ansys/pydpf-core/docs/source/user_guide/server_types.rst

   Although it can be used to communicate with a DPF server running on the same local machine, in that case the next configuration should be preferred.
 - The `InProcess` configuration is available starting with server version 4.0 (Ansys 2022R2).
-  It tells the client that a DPF server is installed on the local machine, enabling direct calls to the server binaries from within the client's own Python process.
+  It indicates to the client that a DPF server is installed on the local machine, enabling direct calls to the server binaries from within the client's own Python process.
   This removes the need to copy and send data between the client and server, and makes calls to the server functionalities much faster as well as using less memory.